 - Keep the storage area locked and posted with signs that read “Danger – Pesticides.”
 Signs are also necessary to inform firefighters that pesticides are present in the case of fire.

-- Pesticides should be stored in a well-ventilated, dry area.
+- Store pesticides should in a well-ventilated, dry area.

 - Purchase and store only the amount of pesticides needed; do not store large quantities of pesticides.

-- Children, animals, and unauthorized persons should always be kept away from pesticides.
+- Keep children, animals, and unauthorized persons away from pesticides.

 - Maintain an accurate chemical inventory of pesticides and their locations.